 As you can read on the React official website, its three main features are:

 - Declarative style – creating interactive user interfaces with React is painless because React will automatically update and render just the right components after any update to data.

-- “Learn Once, Write Anywhere” rule — you can re-use existing code or components whenever and wherever you need, i.e. to build new features.
+- “Learn Once, Write Anywhere” rule — for a developer that likes to write code once: you can re-use existing code or components whenever and wherever you need, i.e. to build new features.
 React can also use Node.js to render on the server and React Native to boost mobile application development.

 Best use cases for React